 Disposition of a nonconformance, involving repair or use-as-is, is based on documented technical justification to ensure continued compliance with design, regulatory, and contractual requirements, and may include provisions for retest or re-inspection to the original acceptance criteria.
+For engineered items and associated services, appropriate engineering personnel shall determine the adequacy of all use-as-is and repair dispositions.
 Any changes to design require the same design controls as those applied to the original design.
 Accepted deviations are reflected in as-built records.
+For items and associated services outside the scope of the engineering department, an employee with equivalent technical knowledge is responsible for evaluating the nonconformity.